ebranlard/vim-matlab-behave/README.markdown

 Installation - System
 ---------------------

-Install wmctrl and xclip from your linux distribution
+Install wmctrl, xclip and xdotool from your linux distribution.

+I didn't look for alternatives on windows.
+Please contribute.

 Installation - Vim
 ------------------